ejones18/spotify_playlist_generator/README.md

 ## To Do ##
 1. Remove the need for a seed text file, allow user to search by a song and artists not seeds (underway).
+2. Convert into a flask app
-2. Auth code flow to obtain refresh token
+3. Auth code flow to obtain refresh token
-3. Save playlist to the user's spotify account
+4. Save playlist to the user's spotify account